thisisdhaas/sampleclean/amt_server/README.md

 	          "tweet3": "Lebron James went back to Cavaliers after he found his teammates in Heats no longer powerful."
 	         }

       2. 'er' (Entity Resolution).
-Content should consist of pairs of records for entity resolution, specified as a json dictionary with pairs of records specified by unique ids, e.g, the following:
+Content should consist of pairs of records for entity resolution, specified as a json dictionary with pairs of records mapped to unique ids, e.g, the following:

 	         {
 	          "pair1": [["5","LA"], ["6","Berkeley"]],